-We obtained several results of asymptotic analysis concerning either kinetic or macroscopic models for charge transport, see [51], [50] and [57] (and we also refer to the related work [58]).
-Through the collaboration with Thales we participate to the development of Sparcs, a code of simulation for spacecraft electrical charge [12].
-We also proposed numerical boundary conditions for the Euler system, derived from microscopic models [36].
-This work extends to the derivation of fluid/kinetic matching condition.
+We obtained several results of asymptotic analysis concerning either kinetic or macroscopic models for charge transport, see [45], [44] and [52] (and we also refer to the related work [53]).
+Through the collaboration with Thales we proposed in [3] a method to compute numerically the boundary conditions for the Euler system derived from the BGK equation in the hydrodynamic limit.
+In particular this method is based on an analysis of boundary layers.
+In [7] we extend these techniques to the coupled Euler Poisson system.